-- When User Authentication is enabled, it is possible to assign specific access rights to individual documents when storing them to the HDD, which limits what operations can be performed on them (e.g. View, Edit, Delete, Full-Access). - Users who have viewing access rights can view and print out documents but cannot delete or make any changes to the document (incl. filename).
-Users who have Full Access rights can perform all operations on the document including printing, sending, editing and deleting the document, as well as making changes to access rights settings.
+- When User Authentication is enabled, it is possible to assign specific access rights to individual documents when storing them to the HDD, which limits what operations can be performed on them (e.g. View, Edit, Delete, Full-Access). - Users who have viewing access rights can view, duplicate and print out documents but cannot delete or make any changes to the document (incl. filename).
+Users who have Full Access rights can perform all operations on the document including viewing, printing, duplicating, editing and deleting, as well as making changes to the document's access rights settings.
 Users who have not been assigned any of these access rights cannot perform any of these operations, and are also prohibited from selecting documents in the document list screen. - Refer to section 1.8.2 for details on the Document Lock feature.